The benefits of compound exercises over isolation exercises

-Pull up: the pull up is a great compound exercises to for strengthening the back.
+Pull-up: the pull-up is a great compound exercise to for strengthening the back.
 The primary muscle group in this movement is latissimus dorsi with the biceps acting as the secondary muscle groups.

 - How do compound exercises differ to isolation exercises?

-As mentioned in the introduction, compound exercises recruit two or more muscles groups when completing a movement.
+As mentioned in the introduction, compound exercises recruit two or more muscle groups when completing a movement.
 Isolation exercises, however, do what they say on the tin and typically recruit just one muscle group.
-For example, the bench press recruits the chest, triceps and shoulder muscle groups to complete the movement whilst chest flies only recruits the chest muscle in performing the movement.
+For example, the bench press recruits the chest, triceps, and shoulder muscle groups to complete the movement whilst the chest flies only recruit the chest muscle in performing the movement.

 Whilst all movements recruit more than one muscle group, the essential difference between compound and isolation exercises is the number of groups each exercise type recruits to complete the movement.
 In isolation exercises, many muscle groups may be recruited, but as stabilisers whilst only one muscle group completes the works.
 In compound exercises though, multiple muscle groups are used to produce the movement.

 - Benefits of compound exercises

 There are a number of benefits of compound exercises over isolation exercises:

 - Better transfer to sporting performance: By better-replicating sporting movements, compound exercises are fantastic functional exercises.
 They do this by recruiting more muscle groups and mirroring the movements used in sports.